American Coalition for Filipino Veterans Inc.

 What do they want?

-Official recognition of their honorable U.S. military service during World War II and the eligibility to receive full veterans benefits from the U.S. Department of Veterans Affairs such as health care at VA hospitals, outpatient clinics and nursing homes in the U.S. including a clinic in Manila and non-service disability pension (as a minimum: $300 monthly in the Philippines). $300 is average monthly difference between what a low-income U.S. veteran receives in VA pension ($911 mo.) compared to a U.S. citizen Filipino veteran who relies on federal Supplemental Security Income (SSI of $623).
+Official recognition of their honorable U.S. military service during World War II and the eligibility to receive full veterans benefits from the U.S. Department of Veterans Affairs such as health care at VA hospitals, outpatient clinics and nursing homes in the U.S. including a clinic in Manila and non-service disability monthly pensions.

 How will they get VA benefits?